fdm-monster/fdm-monster-docs/docs/0_installing/docker_compose.md

       - ./fdm-monster-alpha/database/:/app/database
 ```

-_An example docker-compose.yml file with the mongodb and fdm-monster services in one stack._
+_An example of a docker-compose.yml file with the MongoDB and FDM-Monster services in one stack._

-### Step 3) Execute the docker-compose stack
+### Step 3: Execute the docker-compose stack

 Execute this command to run the containers: